Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 ### Managing access

-The first thing I want to configure for my users is what services they have access to.
+The first thing I want to configure for my users is which services they have access to.
 I do this by creating groups and assigning users to those groups.

-Each group has a certain set of services that belong together, for example I have a group `family` that gives access to our shared recipe bank.
-To create a group and assign users to it.
-I use the following code:
+Each group has a certain set of services that belong together.
+For example, I have a group called `family` that gives access to our shared recipe bank.
+To create a group and assign users to it, I use the following code:

 ```terraform
 resource "authentik_group" "group_name" {  # <- Replace with your group name